 Level 2: Conformed Data

 Level 3: Consumable Data.
-New Views (tables) are created.
+New views (tables) are created.
 The views are created for users to get access to the data according to the model requirements.

 These views are available to be used in other platforms /software, e.g. SAS, Dataiku, Excel, SQL.

-However, as today, not all the internal data from the data sources is stored/ transferred in the IDP.
-For instance, IDP may have only a limited history from some of the sources.
-Similarly, not all variables from these sources are sent to IDP.
+Not all the internal data is stored or transferred to the IDP.
+For instance, IDP may have a limited history from some of the sources.
+In addition, not all variables from these sources are sent to IDP.

 External Data: